 What this means for you:

-A single IKEA kitchen required 7 separate orders (and counting — 3 items are still outstanding as of April 2026).
+A single IKEA kitchen required 8 separate orders over 11 weeks (March 4 – May 17, 2026).
 Each order carried its own delivery fee or in-store pickup trip.

 | Order | Date | What | Items | Pre-tax |